Colorado Juvenile Crime FAQs

 The juvenile courts are governed by the Colorado Children's Code, Title 19 of the Colorado Revised Statutes.
 The juvenile courts have their own rules of procedure, which allow more flexibility to deal with specific cases while still working to protect the basic rights of those facing criminal charges.
 For instance, juveniles have the right to have an attorney represent them in each phase of their case.

 The terms used for various events in the juvenile court process also differ from the criminal courts.
 For instance, instead of a "trial," a young person will have an "adjudication" to determine whether or not they committed the crime charged against them.
 Juveniles found to have violated a local, state, or federal law may be known as "delinquents" and instead of receiving a "verdict" or "judgment," their case receives a "disposition."
 Even though these terms differ, the process is basically the same as in adult court, except that extra care is taken to ensure that any disposition is tailored to the needs of the young person involved in the case.

 What Types of Cases Does the Juvenile Court Handle?

 The juvenile courts handle several different kinds of cases.
 These include criminal cases ranging from minor infractions, such as breaking curfew to serious crimes like assault and robbery.
 The juvenile courts may also hear cases in which abuse or neglect is involved, especially if the child has chosen to run away from home and has been returned.
-Finally, the juvenile courts hear appeals on situations in which a young person has been suspended or expelled from school.
 A young person and their family may choose to have an experienced Colorado Springs juvenile defense attorney represent them in juvenile court.